Celebration 2025 will take place at a later date of 7th–12th July 2025, due to renovations on site.

-Celebration is an annual festival at Snape Maltings which showcases the diverse music being made by young people across Suffolk.
+Celebration is a vibrant annual festival held at Snape Maltings Concert Hall which showcases the diverse music being made by young people across Suffolk.

-Each year Celebration brings together over 1,200 performers from schools across the county and community groups for young people.
-Each evening is different and audiences can expect to hear every kind of music imaginable.
-All ages and abilities join together in this unique event, and we invite all to apply to take part.
-Please note, priority will go to state funded schools.
+Each year Celebration brings together over 1,200 performers from schools and youth community groups form across the county.
+Each evening if different and audiences can expect to hear every kind of music imaginable – every genre, all ages, and abilities are welcome!

 Celebration 2022